-Woman Get Marijuana Themed Birthday Cake After Ordering ‘Moana’ Disney Cake
+Woman Gets Marijuana-Themed Birthday Cake After Ordering ‘Moana’ Disney Cake

 A misunderstanding during a cake order led to a woman getting a marijuana-themed birthday cake instead of a Moana cake.

-A Georgia woman ordered a cake from the Dairy Queen in Milledgeville, Georgia for her 25-year-old daughter’s birthday reports UPI.
+A Georgia woman ordered a cake from the Dairy Queen in Milledgeville, Georgia, for her 25-year-old daughter’s birthday, reports UPI.
 She wanted the cake to have images from the Disney cartoon film Moana, but instead, the Dairy Queen employee heard marijuana, including an image of a leaf from a cannabis plant.

-The cake was brought to the birthday celebration of Kensli Davis, and instead of the Disney and Hawaiian images, the cake had a marijuana leaf and a pony smoking a joint, says the birthday girl.
+The cake was brought to the birthday celebration of Kensli Davis, and instead of Disney and Hawaiian images, the cake had a marijuana leaf and a pony smoking a joint, said the birthday girl.

 “I think they thought that she said ‘marijuana’ because we are from south Georgia and kind of have an accent.
 So, ‘Moana,’ marijuana?
 I guess when they said that I love cartoons, they were just like, ‘Let’s throw a little pony on there.’
 It had red eyes.
 It was smoking a joint with a tramp stamp of a pot leaf on it’s bottom.”